 Multi-stakeholder partnerships are an increasingly important aspect of the World Bank’s environmental engagement as they pool expertise, access, and resources.
 These partnerships comprise public sector, private sector, multi-lateral and civil society actors to advance collective action on some of the world’s most pressing environmental challenges.

-The Global Tiger Initiative (GTI) was launched in 2008 by founding partners the World Bank, Global Environment Facility, Smithsonian Institution, Save the Tiger Fund, and International Tiger Coalition (representing more than 40 non-government organizations).
-The GTI is led by the 13 tiger range countries.
-It is a global alliance of governments, international organizations, civil society, the conservation and scientific community, and the private sector committed to working together toward a common agenda to save wild tigers from extinction.
-The GTI Secretariat, based at the World Bank in Washington, DC, assists the 13 tiger range countries to carry out their conservation strategies and drive the global tiger conservation agenda, through planning, coordination, and continuous communication.
+The Global Tiger Initiative (GTI) is a global alliance of governments, international organizations, civil society, the conservation and scientific community, and the private sector committed to working together toward a common agenda to save wild tigers from extinction.
+The GTI Secretariat, based at the World Bank in Washington, DC, assists 13 tiger range countries to carry out their conservation strategies and drive the global tiger conservation agenda, through planning, coordination, and continuous communication.

-The Save Our Species Program combines the financial weight and technical expertise of the World Bank and the Global Environment Facility, the authoritative science of the International Union for Conservation of Nature (IUCN) and the resources and ingenuity of the private sector to create a mechanism that ensures funding goes to species conservation projects for the greatest impact.
-To date, SOS has provided resources to protect 96 species in 36 countries.
-In 2012, SOS announced new investments of US$3.3 million for 23 projects managed by NGOs to protect threatened species around the world.
+The Save Our Species Program combines the financial weight and technical expertise of the World Bank and the Global Environment Facility, the authoritative science of the International Union for Conservation of Nature (IUCN) and the resources and ingenuity of the private sector to ensure that funding goes to species conservation projects for the greatest impact.

 The International Consortium on Combating Wildlife Crime (ICCWC) launched in 2010 brings together Interpol, the CITES Secretariat, World Customs Union and UNODC with the World Bank to promote effective law enforcement nationally and internationally in support of sustainable development and equitable benefit-sharing for the proceeds from sustainable natural resource management.
-The Consortium has developed a Wildlife and Forest Crime Analytic Toolkit that it is now being applied in several countries to analyze their state of law enforcement.
-ICCWC also provides training in investigative techniques to judges, lawyers, and customs and wildlife officials worldwide.
+The ICCWC also provides training in investigative techniques to judges, lawyers, and customs and wildlife officials worldwide.

 The Global Partnership for Oceans (GPO) is a convening platform that can help to reduce the barriers for countries to access the capital and technical assistance they need to restore ocean health and address poverty.
 Made up of partners from government, the private sector, and multi-lateral and civil society organizations, it helps mobilize the knowledge, financing and capacity needed to implement the solutions that countries want and lead.